-Wells Fargo swings to profit as coronavirus blow softens
+Wells Fargo overcomes pandemic, fake-account fallout in return to profitability

-Wells Fargo & Co. returned to profitability in the third quarter after the lender wrote off fewer loans amid a downturn related to the COVID-19 pandemic.
+Wells Fargo & Co. returned to profitability in the third quarter after the lender writing off fewer loans amid a downturn related to the COVID-19 pandemic.

 Continue Reading Below

 The San Francisco-based lender earned $2.04 billion, or 42 cents per share, missing the 45 cents that Wall Street analysts surveyed by Refinitiv were expecting.
-The results were an improvement from last quarter’s $2.38 billion loss, but marked a 56% decline from the $4.61 billion earned a year ago.
+The results, which included $718 million in restructuring charges, were an improvement from last quarter’s $2.38 billion loss, but marked a 56% decline from the $4.61 billion earned a year ago.

 Revenue, meanwhile, fell 14% to $18.9 billion, outpacing the $17.98 billion that was anticipated.